Subiaco

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Subiaco had a median income among taxpayers of $78,667 and an average income of $126,501.
-Nationally, these figures place Subiaco in the top percentile.
-In Greater Perth, the median income was $60,748 and the average was $80,248.
-Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates for Subiaco's median income are approximately $86,235 and its average income is estimated at around $138,670 as of September 2025.
-The 2021 Census data shows that individual earnings in Subiaco were at the 95th percentile nationally ($1,330 weekly).
-In terms of income brackets, 28.3% of residents (3,847 people) fall within the $1,500 - $2,999 bracket, which is slightly lower than the surrounding region's 32.0%.
-Notably, 38.2% of Subiaco residents earn over $3,000 per week, indicating significant affluence and supporting premium retail and service offerings in the area.
-Despite high housing costs consuming 15.5% of income, strong earnings place disposable income at the 79th percentile nationally.
+AreaSearch's aggregation of ATO data for financial year 2023 shows Subiaco had a median taxpayer income of $78,667 and an average income of $126,501.
+Nationally, these figures rank in the top percentile.
+In Greater Perth, median and average incomes were $60,748 and $80,248 respectively.
+Based on a 9.62% Wage Price Index growth since financial year 2023, current estimates for Subiaco are approximately $86,235 (median) and $138,670 (average) as of September 2025.
+The 2021 Census data indicates that individual earnings in Subiaco reached the 95th percentile nationally ($1,330 weekly).
+The income bracket of $1,500 - 2,999 has 28.3% of residents (3,852 people), similar to the surrounding region at 32.0%.
+Subiaco's affluence is evident with 38.2% earning over $3,000 weekly, supporting premium retail and services.
+High housing costs consume 15.5% of income, but strong earnings place disposable income at the 79th percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income